![]() |

 Tradition becomes transition at the turn of the 19th century.
 Hear the contrasts between the old guard and one very enterprising student who brought a uniquely individual voice to 20th century American music.
 This week, it’s Parker and Ives.

-IVES: Cantata, The Celestial Country (1899) –Martha Hart, ms; Dan Dressen, tenor; Michael Jorgenson, baritone; Saint Olaf Choir and Ensemble, Anton Armstrong, conductor; John Ferguson (1990 Visser-Rowland/Wooddale Church, Eden Prairie, MN) Lin CD-203
+CHARLES IVES: Cantata, The Celestial Country [1899] –Martha Hart, mezzo soprano; Dan Dressen, tenor; Michael Jorgenson, baritone; Saint Olaf Choir and Ensemble, Anton Armstrong, conductor; John Ferguson (1990 Visser-Rowland/Wooddale Church, Eden Prairie, MN) Linn CKD-203